Jao Tsung-I

 Jao Tsung-I or Rao Zongyi (饒宗頤; 9 August 1917 – 6 February 2018) was a Hong Kong sinologist, calligrapher, historian and painter.
-A versatile and prolific scholar, he contributed to many fields of humanities, including history, archaeology, epigraphy, folklores, religion, art history, musicology, literature, and Near Eastern Studies.
+A versatile and prolific scholar, he contributed to many fields of humanities, including history, archaeology, epigraphy, folklore, religion, art history, musicology, literature, and Near Eastern Studies.
 He published more than 100 books and about 1,000 academic articles over a career spanning more than 80 years.

 Jao and Ji Xianlin were considered China's two greatest humanities academics by their contemporaries.
 Called the "pride of Hong Kong" by Chinese Premier Li Keqiang, Jao has won many awards including the Grand Bauhinia Medal, the highest honour bestowed by the Hong Kong government.
 The Jao Tsung-I Petite Ecole of the University of Hong Kong, the Jao Studies Foundation, and the Jao Tsung-I Academy in Kowloon have been founded in his name.

 Early life and education

 Jao was born in 1917 in Chao'an (now Xiangqiao) into a scholarly Teochew family of Hakka ancestry.

 He also used the courtesy names Gu'an and Bolian, and the art name Xuantang.
 Largely home-schooled and self-taught, he wrote The Scholastic Journals of Gu Tinglin at the age of 14.